danieljsmarda/WordEmbeddingAssociationTestAnalysis/README.md

 # Welcome

 Welcome.
 This repository contains the relevant code for the paper ["Linguistically Context Aware Text Corpora Bias Measurement"](reports/paper.pdf).
-In it, we show that the traditional subtractive metric [(Caliskan et al., 2017)](https://www.science.org/doi/10.1126/science.aal4230) used to assess bias between two protected groups in GloVe word embeddings is nonzero by a statistically significant amount in multiple sociological domains, This holds important implications for creating both useful and socially fair language models.
+In it, we show that the traditional subtractive metric [(Caliskan et al., 2017)](https://www.science.org/doi/10.1126/science.aal4230) used to assess bias between two protected groups in GloVe word embeddings is nonzero by a statistically significant amount in multiple sociological domains.
+This holds important implications for creating both useful and socially fair language models.

 # Environment Setup